earthly/website/blog/_posts/2022-03-02-golang-grpc-gateway.md

 You see, as web pages got more complex, they involved more and more resources and the time to establish a connection and then hang up became a significant bottleneck.
 This is why HTTP/2 was created.
 It solves this problem by allowing the TCP connection to remain open and serve many resource requests once established.

-gRPC uses HTTP/2 as its transport medium, HTTP/1 will not do.
+gRPC uses HTTP/2 as its transport medium and builds on its features like binary encoding, multiplexing, and push messaging.
+HTTP/1 will not do.
 This means I need to make sure any request I receive is part of an HTTP/2 connection.
-Luckily, this is totally possible using the Golang std lib `http.Server`so long as I use `ListenAndServeTLS` to establish a TLS connection, which means its time for me to start generating certificates.
+Luckily, this is totally possible using the Golang std lib `http.Server` so long as I use `ListenAndServeTLS` to establish a TLS connection, which means its time for me to start generating certificates.

 ### Side Quest: Generating TLS Certs